Piyush Marmat

 1. The circular argument - in which the proof of some proposition presupposes the truth of that very proposition.
 The problem is that it is not an argument but rather some elaborate rephrasing of the proposition to be proven as its proof.

 2. The regressive argument - in which each proof requires a further proof, and so on.
 The problem is here the unending nature of such arguments.
+It is commonly described as the unending "why?" questionnaire.

 3. The dogmatic argument - which rests on accepted propositions that are merely asserted rather than proven.
 Hence simply rejects to be an argument at all.